zexihuang/POLE/README.md

     python src/embedding.py --graph graph/WoW-EP8.edges --embedding emb/WoW-EP8.embedding

-where `graph/WoW-EP8.edges` stores the input graph and `emb/WoW-EP8.embedding` is the target file for output embeddings.
+where `graph/WoW-EP8.edges` stores the input graph and `emb/WoW-EP8.embedding` is the target file for output embedding.
 ### Options
 You can check out all the available options with: